 Sngine timeline App Documentation

 The instructions are based on the current project files, so buyers can follow them directly without digging through the codebase.
+When the source code includes updated server files, upload those files to Sngine before testing the app.

 1. Requirements